home page

 buy plants now

-The on-line store
+1. The on-line store

 Go straight to the on-line store

-Our traditional style of web catalogue
+2. Our traditional style of web catalogue

 Brief descriptions are given in the list of plants.
 Click on the name of the plant for a fuller description and, in many cases, photographs, as well as information about related plants.

-Go to the plant selector
+Go straight to the main plant list.

-Printed catalogues
+3. Printed catalogues

 You can ask for our printed version